itzzSVR-tech/yt-portfolio/README.md

 ## 🚀 Introduction

 In this tutorial, you'll learn how to build a modern portfolio website using React, TailwindCSS, Vite, and Lucide Icons.
-From dark mode support to responsive animations and deployable project showcases, this video walks you through every step—perfect for developers looking to level up their frontend skills or apply for jobs.
+From responsive animations to deployable project showcases, this video walks you through every step—perfect for developers looking to level up their frontend skills or apply for jobs.

 🎥 Watch the full tutorial: [Youtube](https://www.youtube.com)